CederGroupHub/text-mined-synthesis_public/README.md

 ## Getting help

-All questions on the solid-state synthesis dataset should go to the dedicated Google Group [https://groups.google.com/forum/#!forum/text-mined-synthesis-users](https://groups.google.com/forum/#!forum/text-mined-synthesis-users).

-If you find bugs in specific codes (no questions please), please go to the corresponding repo to submit a issue.
+If you have questions about the project, please submit a issue or contact us ([cedergroup-ml-team@lbl.gov](mailto:cedergroup-ml-team@lbl.gov)).
 Thanks!